 Your surgeon can make the band tighter or looser any time after you have this surgery.
 It may be tightened or loosened if you are:

-The weight will usually come off more slowly than with gastric bypass.
+In most cases, the weight will come off more slowly than with other weight loss surgery.
 You should keep losing weight for up to 3 years.

 Losing enough weight after surgery can improve many medical conditions you might also have, such as: